mdibl/biocore_documentation/bioinformatics/worksheets/assembly_worksheet.md

 The names of the directories that have been auto-generated rely upon the parameters given in the json script

-Some of these folders may differ depending upon what you called them

 Assuming that everything has ran properly, running an `ls` in the `Trinity` directory should yield three results

 * Trinity.fasta